 - The student must have completed not less than two years of full-time graduate study, or 48 units, including transfer credit.
 Courses in which the student has received an incomplete grade do not qualify toward the 48 units needed for eligibility.

-- Individual departments might have more prerequisites, please see your program coordinatior for more information.
+- Individual departments might have more prerequisites, please see your program coordinator for more information.

 Type of Exams: Refer to your department and the requirements for your degree program to determine the type of qualifying exams you must complete.

 Scheduling Exams: Qualifying exams are scheduled by your department.
-Your advisor or dean approves a committee to administer the examination whose results are reported to the Registrar’s Office using the Qualifying Exams Approval for Doctoral Students form can be found at Registrar’s Forms Index webpage.
+Your advisor or dean approves a committee to administer the examination whose results are reported to the Registrar’s Office using the Qualifying Exams Approval for Doctoral Students form can be found on the Forms webpage.
 Exam results are posted to your transcript in the Non-Course Milestones section.

 Failing an Exam: Students who fail to pass either written or oral examinations are permitted, on the recommendation of the student’s advisor and dean, to take a second examination after a stipulated period of time.
 This period must be no less than three months and no more than one calendar year after the first examination.
 If the results of the second examination are unsatisfactory, no further examinations are permitted, except upon recommendation of the graduate faculty in the field concerned and with the approval of the provost and vice provost for enrollment management and student services.